 What are the most common challenges when monitoring for adverse media?

 For many organizations, conducting reliable adverse media checks is challenging.
-When, for example, Google is used for adverse media checks then the chances are that a lot of signals that are relevant will be missed.
-Alerting tools like Google Alerts tend to generate too many alerts thus creating noise.
+When, for example, Google is used for adverse media checks, the chances are that a lot of relevant signals will be missed.
+Alerting tools like Google Alerts tend to generate too many alerts, thus creating noise.
 Organizations also often struggle with the challenges of monitoring adverse media in different languages and determining if detected media signals are from trustworthy sources.

 How can Owlin help you with monitoring adverse media?